For many retail energy managers, accessing capital for energy projects requires overcoming significant barriers.

 - Self-Training - Finance 101 Workshop Materials – Learn how sustainability and energy projects are often well aligned with business objectives, how to think like a finance professional, and how to best team with the finance organization.
 Apply these learnings to case studies on project analysis and portfolio planning.

-This workshop is also offered in-person.
-Contact Erin Hiatt for more information.
+A webinar version of the workshop was held 3/28/17 - access it here.
+This workshop is also offered in-person - contact Erin Hiatt for more information.

 - Guide - Review the primers below which together compose the Internal Financing Guide to learn more about policies, fund structures, and process changes that improve access to internal capital.

 - Internal Carbon Pricing - Establishes a cost to the carbon dioxide emissions or CO2 equivalent generation from company operations.
 May be set as either a real price to create a fund or as a price signal.